University of Technology Sydney

 Content (topics)

-• Case studies - understanding of the importance of analogue and digital UX to Product Design.
+• Case studies - understanding of the principles of Interaction, and analogue and digital UX to Product Design.

-• Technical skills - building skills in working with tools and techniques for UX projects.
+• Technical skills - building skills in working with tools and techniques for interaction and UX projects.

 • Teamwork - make a positive contribution to a complex project.

-• Human Computer Interaction - investigate the relationship between people and digital products.
+• Human-Computer Interaction - investigate the relationship between people and technology in interactive physical and digital products.

 • Product integration - understanding products in a systems context.

-• Human behaviour - understanding how to affect positive change.
+• Human behaviour - understanding how to design for positive change.

 • Reporting - developing academic writing and referencing skills.